Help Center

 Return to Settings > Security

 You are redirected back.
-The provider row now shows the linked email and a green checkmark.
+The provider row now shows Linked with a green checkmark.

 1